Jonaxx

-Jonah Panen Pacala also known by her pseudonym as Jonaxx, is a Filipino author, born on 14 February 1990 and hailing from Cagayan de Oro, Philippines.
+Jonah Panen Pacala also known by her pseudonym as Jonaxx, is a Filipino author, who hails from Cagayan de Oro, Philippines.
 She is currently the most followed Wattpad author worldwide with over 10 million followers and is widely known as the "Wattpad Empress" and "Queen of Romance".
 Jonaxx is one of the all-time best-selling authors in the Philippines.
 In 2017, she has published around 500,000 copies of her books and was featured in Yes! magazine.
 Her best works include Pop Fiction's Mapapansin Kaya?, Every Beast Needs A Beauty, and the Baka Sakali Trilogy— some of which made it to National Book Store's local fiction bestseller list.

 Education

 Jonaxx attended the Xavier University – Ateneo de Cagayan, where she graduated with a bachelor's degree in early childhood education in 2011.

 Career

 Jonaxx joined the online teen forum TeenTalk on the website candymag.com (the online affiliate of Candy magazine, published by Summit Media), and she posted her work on "Creative Corner," a TeenTalk subsection dedicated to poems and stories way back 2003.

 In November 2012, acting on an old tip from one of her readers, Jonaxx signed up on the online writing platform Wattpad to call out a user who had plagiarized one of her works.
 She then became the first Filipino writer to be verified by Wattpad and was followed by Allen Lau on the platform.

 In March 2017, she ended her Pop Fiction run with the release of an entire trilogy, the Baka Sakali Trilogy, which was launched in one of the biggest book signing events by a single author by a local publisher.
 Summit Books held the book signing in Filoil Flying V Arena.

 In December 2018, the Alegria Boys Boxed Set was launched under Jonaxx's own imprint Majesty Press.
 It was held in the Filoil Flying V Arena.
 Two years after the launch, MPress' Alegria Boys Boxed Set remains as one of the bestselling books.

 In November 2019, Cristina Pantoja-Hidalgo acknowledged the natural talent of writers like Jonaxx in her speech at the 69th Carlos Palanca Memorial Awards for Literature, saying that the author is "so big that the company has created an imprint just for her".

 In September 2020, Jonaxx was included in a module as one of the Tanyag na Manunulat in the Philippines together with the national hero José Rizal.

 In March 2021, the acclaimed poet-writer Jerry Gracio, named Jonaxx as one of the most influential writers over the past 10 years in the Philippines together with Bob Ong, Conchitina Cruz, and Allan Popa.